aristidebm/pomodoro/README.md

 Currently, the App is not pre-packaged.
 To run it, you need to build it from source but don't worry, there is not much to do, follow the steps below

-1. Download the Github repo
+1. Download the GitHub repo

 ```bash
 $)> git clone  https://gitlab.com/aristidebm/pomodoro.git \<directory\>